 Today was another overcast day and the clouds threatened rain long before we woke up.
 We didn’t let that bother us, though: We were really looking forward to today’s Romantic Road excursion.

 For €64 per person, Viking offered an optional tour that would take us through the heart of Franconia along the famous “Romantic Road” to the medieval city of Rothenburg ob der Tauber.
-In Rothenburg we would enjoy a morning walking tour, free time for shopping (or photography) and an included “traditional German lunch.”
-After this, we would return to Wurzburg to tour its Residenz.
+We would enjoy a morning walking tour in Rothenburg, followed by free time for shopping—or photography—and an included “traditional German lunch,” and end our day with a tour of the Bishop’s Residenz in Wurzburg.

-Armed with umbrellas we all climbed on the bus at 8:30, eager to see what was in store.
-Dan confessed that, of all the sights on our 15-day cruise, this was probably the one that he most looked forward to.
+at 8:30 am, we all climbed on the bus, armed with umbrellas and eager to see what was in store for the day.
+Dan confessed that, of all the sights on our 15-day cruise, this was probably the one that he had been looking forward to the most.
 Rothenburg is a photographer’s dream.

 We had the bus ride to look forward to as well.
 After all, we’d be riding along the Romantic Road.